 When you first decide you want to be a bartender, you usually pick up a book or two about cocktails and then maybe sign up for a bartending course.
 All of this effort will get you started, but bar schools usually don’t impress employers, they want experience.
 Knowing all of your cocktails is great too, but just because you know them doesn’t mean you can make them on a night when you are so behind it’s yesterday again.
 A seasoned bartender thinks clearly under pressure, rookies, not so much.
 So how do you get behind the wood if you don’t have experience?
 That is one of life’s great paradoxes.
 At one point every bartender had no experience, so it’s possible to become one.
 Aside from slogging it out and being persistent, a good resume can help your case.
 Here’s my bartending resume that got me employed behind the wood.

 When I decide to pick bartending as a new career choice I did the usual things, but because I was older I understood a bit better what employers wanted.
 They want people to put effort into things, that is what they want.
-It is pretty simple, if you look like a slob, dress like a slob and smell like a slob, when you go to an interview, it is unlikely that you will land any job, even that of a sewage remediation technician.
-So dressing properly to drop off a resume is the start, but you can look like a million bucks, but if your resume looks like crap, then it was a waste of time.
+It is pretty simple if you look like a slob, dress like a slob and smell like a slob, when you go to an interview, it is unlikely that you will land any job, even that of a sewage remediation technician.
+Dressing properly to drop off a resume is a start, but you can look like a million bucks, but if your resume looks like crap, then it was a waste of time.

 A good looking resume will catch the eye of a potential employer.
 If you put effort into the resume, then the automatic assumption is that you put effort into everything you do.
 Again first impressions count, and employers will be quick to judge you.
 Most bars and restaurants can be selective when it comes to hiring bartenders, everyone wants to be one and there is rarely ever a shortage of applicants.